The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations

 The amount of crosslinguistic coverage and degree of annotation of existing datasets are concerns when trying to investigate questions related to universal properties of human language.
 The reason for this is that such investigations require annotated data with information on word types or dependencies, data unavailable for most of the world's languages.
 This means that crosslinguistic investigations using smaller datasets may suffer from lack of generalizability.
-For example, while \citet{Hahn:2022aa} investigated dependencies in 80 languages (the largest sample of languages to date for this kind of investigation),\footnote{Recent cross-linguistic investigations using tagged corpora include \citeauthor{Jing:2021aa} (2021: 71 languages) and \citeauthor{Hahn:2020aa} (2020: 51 languages).} the majority of languages in their dataset were from the Indo-European language family.
-This calls into question the generalizability of their findings, as such findings might be biased toward a particular group of languages (\citealt{Blasi:2022aa}).\footnote{Similar to how other scientific findings have been biased toward WEIRD demographics (\citealt{Henrich:2010aa}).}
+For example, while \cite{Hahn:2022aa} investigated dependencies in 80 languages (the largest sample of languages to date for this kind of investigation),\footnote{Recent cross-linguistic investigations using tagged corpora include \cite{Jing:2021aa} (71 languages) and \cite{Hahn:2020aa} (51 languages).} the majority of languages in their dataset were from the Indo-European language family.
+This calls into question the generalizability of their findings, as such findings might be biased toward a particular group of languages \cite{Blasi:2022aa}.\footnote{Similar to how other scientific findings have been biased toward WEIRD demographics \cite{Henrich:2010aa}.}

 In its most recent form, the UDT has 160+ hand-annotated languages available for crosslinguistic investigation, but there are some concerns with the data.
 For one thing, the datasets are not parallel texts, which means there is a variety of genres representing each language, such that one could question how representative they are of a particular language as well as how easily they can be compared with corpora from other languages.
 Additionally, the number of sentences available for each language is variable, with many languages being represented by fewer than 200 sentences in the v2.14 release.
 Other datasets of tagged corpora have similar issues in terms of coverage.
-For example, the ODIN\footnote{https://depts.washington.edu/uwcl/odin/} project (and its re-packaged form via LECS)\footnote{https://huggingface.co/datasets/lecslab/glosslm-corpus} contains interlinear glossed text (IGT) from over 1,800 languages, but the majority of these are single-word/line examples, and only 300 of the languages in their dataset have more than 100 sentences.
+For example, the ODIN project (and its re-packaged form via LECS)\footnote{See http://depts.washington.edu/uwcl/odin ; http://huggingface.co/datasets/lecslab/glosslm-corpus} contains interlinear glossed text (IGT) from over 1,800 languages, but the majority of these are single-word/line examples, and only 300 of the languages in their dataset have more than 100 sentences.